seanwhs/Tutorials/NextJS/Build-a-QuickBooks-Clone/Part2-Your-First-NextJS-Project.md

 }
 ```

-Save, then visit http://localhost:3000/about — your new page should appear immediately with no restart needed.
+Save, then visit http://localhost:3000/about — your new page should appear immediately with no restart needed (Turbopack recompiles almost instantly).

 ### 7. Edit the homepage